mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 The RBAC adds 10ms overhead for each API authorisation check per call.
 If a particular API call requires and additional API based authorisation call, then the overhead is 20ms.

-This typically in our test queries ammounted to:
+This typically in our test queries amounted to:
 1. less than 5% for single authorisation checks (Ory Oathkeeper & Ory Keto),
-1. and less than 10% for double authorisation checks (Ory Oathkeeper & Ory Keto and an aditional Ory Keto call).
+1. and less than 10% for double authorisation checks (Ory Oathkeeper & Ory Keto and an additional Ory Keto call).
 :::

 **Characterisation test setup details**